-As from 1 January 2011, the definition of a dividend has been simplified and includes all distributions to a shareholder other than, amongst others, a reduction of contributed tax capital (which consists of untainted share premium and share capital of a company), capitalisation issues and a general share buy-back by a JSE listed company.
+As from 1 January 2011, the definition of a dividend has been simplified and includes all distributions to a shareholder other than, amongst others, a reduction of contributed tax capital (which consists of untainted stated capital of a company), capitalisation issues and a general share buy-back by a JSE listed company.

-In order for a distribution of contributed tax capital not to be regarded as a dividend the directors must, immediately prior to the distribution, record in writing that contributed tax capital is being distributed.
+A distribution of contributed tax capital is not regarded as a dividend if the directors, immediately prior to making the distribution, record in writing that the distribution is made out of contributed tax capital.